Zeebrow/rootless-docker-flask/README.md

 ## Notes

+### Setting users when standing up a container

+`-u` only works if the user exists inside the container.
+If the Dockerfile didn't have the first `RUN` directive, things would seems to work swimmingly - but Python would call `os.getpass.getuser()` and shit the bed, with something like "No user found for uid 1001" (or whatever was set with `USER`).

-You can pass `-u root` to `docker run` for the container to behave like a more-familiar root container.
+You can always pass `-u root` to `docker run` for the container to behave like a more-familiar root container.
+Not sure yet how different a "rootless root" user in a container is.
+Me thinks a lot not gonna work, man.

 ```
 docker rm -f local/rootless-flask